gastelumdev/loan_manager/README.md

 - ```PUT /applications/:id```
 - ```DELETE /applications/:id```

+### Application
+To demo a live version of the application, visit [https://loanmanager.onrender.com](https://loanmanager.onrender.com)

 #### Home page
 The home page allows the user to navigate to either the admin page or applications page.